turbot/guardrails-docs/docs/getting-started/getting-started-aws/create-static-exception/index.md

 - [Enable Your First Policy Pack](/guardrails/docs/getting-started/getting-started-aws/enable-policy-pack/)
 - [Review Account-Wide Bucket Versioning](/guardrails/docs/getting-started/getting-started-aws/review-account-wide/)

-You’ve seen how to enable a policy pack to check versioning for all buckets.
-Now let’s explore how to create exceptions to that policy.
-In this guide we’ll create an exception for a single bucket.

 ## Step 1: Locate a bucket control in Alarm for versioning